The Alabama - California Conversation

 "As Inauguration Day approaches, Clinton supporters talk of resisting Trump and cull friends from their Facebook rolls; Trump supporters celebrate; families and friendships fracture; a granite silence stands between the two camps and productive dialogue seems impossible. ..."

-In Alameda, California, a San Francisco Bay Area city of about 76,000 people, Spaceship Media designed and is managing a grant-funded project between the Alameda Police Department and students of color at Encinal High School.
+In Alameda, California, a San Francisco Bay Area city of about 76,000 people, Spaceship Media designed and managed a grant-funded project between the Alameda Police Department and students of color at Encinal High School.

-The project, taking place over several months, is bringing the concerns of each group to the other, using journalism to answer the questions students have of police and vice versa.
+The project brought the concerns of each group to the other, using journalism to answer the questions students have of police and vice versa.
 Areas of focus include implicit bias, law enforcement practices, and the Black Lives Matter movement.
-To date, students have responded by seeking greater contact with police officers, and police officers have acknowledged implicit bias can be a factor in policing.
+Students responded by seeking greater contact with police officers, and police officers acknowledged that implicit bias can be a factor in policing.

 Check out this interactive from the Spaceship Media conversation that brought together students of color at Encinal High School in Alameda, California and officers from the city’s police department.
 Here you’ll find audio and visuals that capture some of what both youth and officers experienced.